mrluaf/wordpress-theme-structure/readme.md

 # Wordpress Theme Structure

 Hit the ground running the next time you hand code a Wordpress theme using my phone-first Wordpress Theme Structure.
-This is a very minimal theme skeleton that includes all the things I tend to use in most themes, allowing me to move through the repetitive bits more quickly, so I can jump into building out the custom parts of the theme.
+This is a very minimal theme skeleton that includes all the things I tend to use in most themes.
+This theme structure allows me to move through the repetitive bits more quickly, so I can jump into building out the custom parts of the theme.

 ## Includes

+* Gulp automation processes that support ECMAScript 6 (ES 6), Sass, image compression, SVG sprite creation and insertion
 * 404.php with a basic not found message
 * footer.php
 * functions.php with code to enqueue scripts and styles, add featured image support and thumbnail sizes, create a Wordpress menu and create a dynamic sidebar